wcipAUTH/UAV-orchestrator/README.md

 The above blocks of data generation, simulated model, and UAV-orchestration algorithm are included in `orchestration_algorithm.m` and `orchestration_algorithm_given_position.m`.
 The former file generates random initializations of the system, while the latter receives the initial parameters (e.g., location of UAVs and sensors) by the user.
-The output of the `orchestration_algorithm_given_position.m` is the assignemnt of the UAVs to charge specific sensors into the field of interest.
+The output of the `orchestration_algorithm_given_position.m` is the assignment of the UAVs to charge specific sensors into the field of interest.
 This result is fed to the GUI, which produces a visual representation of the system.

 ## GUI
 The GUI, `emulator_dashboard.py`,  is a user-friendly visualization which depicts the final and the initial UAVs positions, as well as the final energy coverage that the UAVs provide to the sensors.